FabianMoeckel/ad_hoc_ident_util_crypto/README.md

 Part of the [ad\_hoc\_ident](https://pub.dev/packages/ad_hoc_ident) framework.
-Provides functionality to read NFC tags, based on [crypto](https://pub.dev/packages/crypto).
+Provides functionality to encrypt AdHocIdentities, based on [crypto](https://pub.dev/packages/crypto).

 ## Features
 The package consists of three domain packages.
 Each is provided with some implementation packages.